 1924.
 5/03/1924.
 Mother, Elizabeth Lyons, dies, aged 69..Death Certificate .D4 .
 Buried in Leytonstone Cemetery, 10 /03/1924.
 Have English Martyrs’ record.
 She left a will and £27.

 Late 1920s & Early 1930s.
 They were the only family in Darwin Street in which the children had proper, measured, shoes.
-Also William had a car before they left there. [ Info. passed on from son Bill]
+Also William had a car before they left there, but did not park it in front of the house!. [ Info. passed on from son Bill]

 During the war, they rented a cottage at Loudwater, near High Wycombe, to escape from the bombs.
 It is thought this cottage/bungalow belonged to a friend.
 But they had returned to Harrow from there by summer 1944, thinking that the danger from attacks had died down.
 Jessie had indeed tried to persuade her sister, Maud, to stay with them at Kenton, feeling this was a safer place than Brockley.